“A person who never made a mistake never tried anything new.” – Albert Einstein

 Are you a prisoner to the fear of failing or are you reaching for your dreams knowing that you will make mistakes along the way?

-Are you afraid that others will think less of you for admitting what you already know to be true?
+If you do not admit and take responsibility for your mistakes, ask yourself why not?
+Is it because you think you’re somehow perfect, never making a mistake?
+Or are you afraid that others will think less of you for admitting what you already know to be true?
 Hopefully, understanding why you are not admitting or taking responsibility for your mistakes will help you be more honest with yourself and others.

 If you would like help in achieving your goals as a leader or in any area of your life, call us at 208-880-0307 or email us at firstname.lastname@example.org to schedule a complimentary coaching session.
 To read Errol’s other posts, visit Christ-Centered Life Coaching.